bbrownekianda/docs/platform/process.md

 8. Imported processes are available to view and edit from the main process view.

-8. When you have imported your process(es) go to [Form Designer](platform/form_designer.md) to find out more on how to edit or add forms to your process(es).
+8. When you have imported your process(es) go to [Designer](platform/form_designer2.md) to find out more on how to edit or add forms to your process(es).